davidharvey1986/ml_a2744/README.md

 We note that we are not at liberty to share the Flamingo or TNG data - however for the purposes of the referring of the paper these can be provided on request privately.

-To re-derive the plots please run:
+To re-derive the plots please run this and then load notebook/plots_for_paper.ipynb.
+You will need to be sure that PYTHONPATH points towards the root directory.
+`EXPORT PYTHONPATH=/path/to/root/`

 ```
 ./get_model_and_data.sh